katie-biegel/convnet/README.md

 timing_train.csv - waveform timing for training data Zwaves_test.csv - vertical component for testing data Zwaves_train.csv - vertical component for training data

+Outputs:
+figures - figures included in final paper results - outcome figures for running neural network (will overwrite if code is run) predicted_model.npy - python numpy file for the network output arrays.
+These are probability outcomes for p and s arrivals for each testing waveform. weight.h5 - neural network model weights found from the fitting training data to model

+To run cnn.py the following python packages are required in addition to the regular Anaconda 3 installation:
+- tqdm
+- skimage
+- kera
+- tensorflow